 - Scooter or ATV rental For those of you that want to explore the island at your own pace, scooters or ATVs are a great way to reach remote parts of the island.
 Beware, during the summer months parking can be tricky.

-- Bus The most accessible and economic option.
+- Bus The most accessible and economical option.
 Routes cover the majority of popular beaches and run regularly out of Fabrika and Old Port.
 I never paid more than 5 euro for a round trip ticket.
-Tickets can be purchased at a kiosk of on board (cash only).
+Tickets can be purchased at a kiosk or onboard (cash only).

 - Your own two feet There are plenty of beach options to explore in the old town if you are willing to use your own two feet!